human3/searchf/README.md

 ## Wish list

-- More palettes
+- More palettes (and move them into separate module)
-- Cleanup code!
-Remove COLOR_BAR hack in source (inner beauty's sake)
+- Ability to save/load filters
+- Ability to pass current filters to another view
 - Tail function that automatically reload (instead of having to press `t`)
 - Screen dynamic resizing
-- Bookmark
+- Bookmarks
-- Ability to save/load filters
 - Ability to save filtered file
+- Cleanup: remove COLOR_BAR hack in source (inner beauty's sake)